-- To secure the long-term sustainability of some of the services currently delivered by Caritas Care.
-Our Goal is to establish clarity in our service offer and have a clear focus on our core business. - To embed effective systems, processes and staffing structures to maximize our income generation.
-Our Goal is to consolidate a robust finance department and a pro-active approach to managing finance, which will inform the strategic direction of the charity. - To ensure that our staff team understand their role and share the values of the charity in order to make our mission and vision a reality.
+- To secure the long-term sustainability of the services currently delivered by Caritas Care.
+Our Goal is to establish clarity in our service offer and have a clear focus on our core business. - To maintain effective systems, processes and staffing structures to maximize our income generation.
+Our Goal is to operate a robust financial model and maintain a pro-active approach to managing finance, which will inform the strategic direction of the charity. - To ensure that our staff team understand their role and share the values of the charity in order to make our mission and vision a reality.
 Our Goal is to have a staff team who understand their role in supporting the strategic direction of the charity and how what they do on a day to day basis links to our mission and vision. - To maintain our current Ofsted and CQC ratings and continue to strive for excellence across our services.
-Our Goal is to promote the quality and effectiveness of our services though the engagement and endorsement of service users; marking the charity as an excellent provider of holistic care and maintain the highest standards in all our work. - That a change in key personnel both internally and externally could compromise relationships.
-Our Goal is to maintain and strengthen our relationships with commissioners and be the 'go to' provider for all of our services. - To maintain our place as a recognised and reputable provider of social care in a crowded' marketplace through a robust marketing strategy.
+Our Goal is to promote the quality and effectiveness of our services though the engagement and endorsement of service users; marking the charity as an excellent provider maintaining the highest standards in all our work. - A change in key personnel both internally and externally could compromise relationships.
+Our Goal is to maintain and strengthen our relationships with commissioners and be the 'go to' provider for all of our services. - To maintain our place as a recognised and reputable provider of social care in a 'crowded marketplace' through a robust marketing strategy.
 Our Goal is to increase visibility of Caritas Care and the services we deliver across our geographical footprint to promote service user choice, reach more people and build our supporter base.

-Additionally, we need to continue to develop our strengthened position following COVID 19 and the global pandemic and to ensure our Board of Trustees are compliant with the Charity Commission Governance code.
+Additionally, we need to ensure our Board of Trustees are compliant with the Charity Commission Governance code.